GlasgowEmbedded/glasgow/docs/manual/src/hwdesc_revc3.rst

 +--------------+------------+----------------+----------------------------------------------------------+

 ..
 [1]
    The X in this address indicates that the device responds to two addresses (0 or 1 in the last bit position).
-In this case each address acts as a 512Kbit flash device, providing 1Mbit in total.
+In this case each address acts as a 512 Kbit flash device, providing 1 Mbit in total.
 Refer to the product datasheet for more information.

 ..
 [2]
    PCA6408APW is an SMBus device.
 The SMBus Alert Response Address (ARA) is 0001100 for both U19 (port A) and U5 (port B).